mai-gh/zimu/readme.md

 - `scale`
-  - Description: Fix subtitles that scew due to fpx mismatch.
+  - Description: Fix subtitles that scew due to fps mismatch.
 The first parameter is the begining of the first subtitle, the second parameter is the end of the last subtitle.
 Timestamp is in `hh:mm:ss.ms` format.
   - Example: `scale 0:02:45.05 1:45:22`
   - Example: `scale 2:45.05 1:45:22`